 In January 2011 he produced a video about Ted Williams, a homeless man with a golden radio voice.
 The video is the most popular video ever on dispatch.com and was viewed more than 140 million times on YouTube.

-He and his wife Robin live in an old part of Columbus called Clintonville with their children, Cassandra, 15, and Kurtis, 12.
+He and his wife Robin live in an old part of Columbus called Clintonville.
+They have two children, Cassandra and Kurtis.